 One of the lesser-known achievements of President Nixon might be that he inspired Vulcan lore in Star Trek.
-But there were a few unexpected outcomes to Nixon’s historic trip to the People’s Republic of China in February of 1972.
-As the first President to visit the country since the communist revolution of 1949, Nixon’s aim was to improve the relationship between the U.S. and China.
-Nixon himself referred to the trip as “the week that changed the world.”
+In 1972, Nixon became first President to visit China since the communist revolution of 1949.
+His aim was to improve the relationship between the U.S. and China and he referred to the trip as “the week that changed the world.”
+But there were a few unexpected outcomes to this historic trip.

 However, the president’s arrival in China–pictured above–was, according to staffer Winston Lord, something of a disappointment.
 Expecting cheering crowds, they were greeted with an Honor Guard.
 Lord recalled, “This didn’t look like a monumental event, as it ought to have been.”